cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 overflow vulnerabilities.)

-Protocols that are used in a security context should be defined in such a way that multiple interpretations are reliably reduced to a single one.
+Protocols that are used in a security context should be defined in such a way that potential multiple interpretations are reliably reduced to a single one.
-For example, an on-path attacker could make use of duplicate keys in maps and precision issues in numbers to make one decoder base its decisions on a different interpretation than the one that will be used by a second decoder.
+For example, an attacker could make use of duplicate keys in maps or precision issues in numbers to make one decoder base its decisions on a different interpretation than the one that will be used by a second decoder.
 To facilitate